Shubenacadie Indian Residential School: School attendance

-In the 1960s the average was 123 students per year; in 1968 it was 120 children and the following and final year dropped to 60.
+In the 1960s, the average was 123 students per year; in 1968 it was 120 children and the following and final year dropped to 60.

 Corporal punishment

-Numerous Mi’kmaq who attended the school reported the staff using corporal punishment during the first two decades of the institutions’ existence.
+Numerous Mi’kmaq who attended the school reported the staff using corporal punishment during the first two decades of the institution's existence.
 The first principal allegedly knocked out a fifteen-year-old in front of a class by punching him in the face.
 Many Mi’kmaq who attended the institution reported being sexually abused by staff.
 One Mi’kmaq person alleged that his sister died within 24 hours of being assaulted by staff.
 In June 1934, 19 boys were severely beaten by the principal for stealing, which was supported by the Halifax Chronicle.
 There were also allegations of locking children in rooms for days at a time.

-Chief Dan Francis (1931) protested to Indian Affairs of the conditions at the institution after its first year of operation: “I thought that the school was built for Indian children to learn to read and write, Not for slaves and prisoners like a jail… one Indian boy of this reserve was so beaten by Father Mackey he was laid out for seven days.”
+Chief Dan Francis (1931) protested to Indian Affairs of the conditions at the institution after its first year of operation: "I thought that the school was built for Indian children to learn to read and write, Not for slaves and prisoners like a jail… one Indian boy of this reserve was so beaten by Father Mackey he was laid out for seven days."
 In 1936, Indian Agent R. H. Butts of Sydney Mines wrote to Indian affairs to complain about the cruelty at the school.
-Survivor William Herney reported he was strapped and had his mouth washed out with soap for speaking his Mi'kmaw language.
+Survivor William Hearney reported he was strapped and had his mouth washed out with soap for speaking his Mi'kmaw language.
 The violence is alleged to have continued until the second principal arrived at the school in 1944.

 Academic standards

 Initially, the institution focused the children primarily on agricultural education and not academic education.
 In 1936, Indian Agent Ed Harvey of Lequille, Nova Scotia and Agent R. H. Butts of Sydney Mines wrote to Indian affairs to criticize the school for focusing too much on labour and not enough on the classroom.
 Two years later, in 1939, 2 of the 150 residents made Grade 8, including 15 children who had been there for 10 years.
 By 1944, only 4 of 146 residents made it to grade 6.
 In 1946, Indian Affairs regulated that same amount of time needed to be spent on labour as in public school.
 With the arrival of the second principal, the institution increased its focus on academics and the focus on farm labour decreased.
 In 1961, industrial arts and home economics for children under grade 7 was dropped.
-1964, only 9 of 110 students reached grade 8.
+In 1964, only 9 of 110 students reached grade 8.
 In 1965, the Herald reported that the average achievement was grade 8, while only 2% went beyond grade 8.